 Rarer than a natural blue diamond, national recording Artist Corinthia Cromwell is among the elite.
 She is cut from a mold unlike any other with her gifts, talents, and abilities to excel in several genres of music.
 She has been known to astound audiences with her skillful and passionate performances as a gospel, jazz, and R&B saxophonist, vocalist, composer, Multi-instrumentalist and band leader.
-With two internationally released CD recordings and three International single releases from her latest recordings under her belt, Corinthia has been established as one of the most anointed musicians of this era.
+With two internationally released CD recordings and three International single releases under her belt, Corinthia has been established as one of the most anointed musicians of this era.

 Her latest release, “Oh What A Night” skillfully demonstrates her recording, engineering and production abilities as she, once again, merges two different styles of music into one magnificently crafted piece of work.

 Cromwell has performed on stage and in concert with some of the music industry’s most notable artists to include Grammy winning saxophonist Kirk Whalum, the late Wayman Tisdale, Grammy winning trumpeter Wynton Marsalis, pianist extraordinaire Cyrus Chestnut, jazz saxophonist Marion Meadows, R&B Artist Maysa Leak and K’Jon, Gospel artist Maurette Brown-Clark, the incomparable Clark Sisters, Tramaine Hawkins, and Richard Smallwood just to name a few.
 As a producer, she has written and produced all her music as well as music for other artists in the genre of gospel, jazz, and R&B.